collocations.org

 husband

-He''s happy being a house husband while his wife goes out to work.
+He's happy being a house husband while his wife goes out to work.

-plant | fly, mouse, sparrow, etc.
+fly, mouse, sparrow, etc.

-from ~ to ~
+from house to house

 She went from house to house collecting signatures for her campaign.

-in a/the ~
+in a/the house

 It was so hot outside we stayed in the house.

-3. in a theatre/cinema
+2. in a theatre/theater

-empty | full, packed
+full, packed

-VERB + HOUSE
+VERB + house

 play to